Skip to main content

 Hiking Trails near Lancaster, NH

-From gentle riverside walks to above-treeline summits โ trails for every level, all within reach of Riverside.
+From easy riverside walks to challenging above-treeline summits - trails for every ability level.

 Easy: Pondicherry Wildlife Refuge